rkrx/php-forms/README.md

 Introduction
 ------------

 There are many php based form classes out there.
 I have used many of them and visited even more before I decided to develop my own approach.
-So this project is based an the experience and covers mostly my own needs.
+So this project is based on some experience and covers mostly my own needs.

 This project covers:
 --------------------